Kawai K5000: Models

+Kawai K5000W

 The K5000W was intended as a songwriting workstation.
 Its Compose Mode includes a 40-track MIDI sequencer, Automatic Phrase Generator (APG, an auto-arranger type function) and has two supplemental sound banks not available to the K5000S/K5000R: BBank and GM (General MIDI), which both feature Sample-based sounds and 12dB/Oct High- and Low-Pass Resonant filters as compared to the Additive (ADD) bank's 24dB/Oct High- and Low-Pass resonant filters.